Except the homes built by DesignBuildBLUFF.

 Though made of a medley of materials, each house has a sense of rustic chic.
 Many houses have details that reflect the Navajo use of earth tones by using clay or wood.
 They also have an appreciation for direction.
 Each home has an entry to the east, an age-old Navajo practice that is a nod to the daily rising sun.

-"Everyone has their own twist on the what the Navajo tradition is, even the Navajo," Louis said, noting that
+"Everyone has their own twist on the what the Navajo tradition is, even the Navajo," Louis said, noting that each home is different.

 Some are shaped like hogans, the traditional, octagonal Navajo homes, and others are shaped more like single-wide trailers, though in the style of a Frank Lloyd Wright tree house built on the ground.